Alarmod/PoolWatcher/README.md

 Warning: the mode of intercepting messages from the SRB-miner requires enabling multi-window mode, do it with next option: '-w 0'

+# Additional info
 When starting batch files, the monitoring of the following processes is turned off: "OhGodAnETHlargementPill-r2.exe", "sleep", "timeout""MSIAfterburner.exe", "curl", "tasklist", "find", "powershell", "start", "cd" and "taskkill"

-Watcher version: 1.1.671.0

 To complete mining, use the closure of the main window with a cross, call "Ctrl+C" or function "End the process tree" in "Task Manager"!

-Donate wallets:
+# Donate wallets:
 BTC     bc1q2dpwy93qmmnq4utuu8ypmj3kqykm43p4wg5gpt